nanjiangshu/proq3/README.md

     $ ./run_test.sh

 to perform the test run.
 It should complete without any errors.

+If you want to save time and skip the profile generation step that runs psiblast when testing, you can add "-skip" option:

+    $ ./run_test.sh -skip

+This will use the pre-generated profile in the test run.
+However, it is recommended you test the whole installation including the profile generation step.

 The tests are run with `--debug_mode` option, so they output a little bit more files than usual.
 The most interesting output is in `*.local` and `*.global` files as explained below.

 ## Running ProQ3/ProQ3D
 The simplest way to run ProQ3 is using the script `run_proq3.sh`